961951000/WEBI/UpgradeSpeech/B.md

 For example, the highest temperature in Shenyang is 4 degrees today, which is 9 degrees higher than the average highest temperature in the same period of the year.
 But the highest temperature is only negative 7 degrees next Tuesday.
 On the next Monday and next Tuesday, temperatures will fall back to the normal level or even slightly lower in most parts of the north.

-Finally let us pay attention to precipitation.
+Finally let's pay attention to precipitation.
 From this evening to tomorrow, Jiangnan and south China still have a wide range of rainy days.
 In addition, there will be large blizzards in the part of west Tibet.

 Let's take a look at the specific city weather forecast.